artizen-fund/seasons-contracts/README.md

 # Seasons Smart Contract

+This upgradable contract registers the Artizen Seasons and each submission (project) to a season.
-This is a smart contract written in Solidity that implements a Seasons marketplace for minting and trading ERC-1155 tokens.
-The contract allows users to create submissions for different seasons, mint tokens for these submissions, calculate top submissions for each season, and manage fees and royalties.
+The contract allows users to create submissions for different seasons, mint tokens for these submissions, calculate top submissions for each season, and manage fees and royalties.It also mints open edition Artifacts to each submission and has inherited functionalities from the Open Zeppelin ERC1155Upgradeable,OwnableUpgradeable and ERC1155URIStorageUpgradeable contracts.

 **Ethereum Mainnet Contract Address:**
 0x20CdDf283164ee59742c80AA5CE9b97127f123cE

 **Goerli Testnet Contract Address:**
-0x92de970cB2d9c98C8a62c6F36f47694b0b903e16
+0x362D42D067F7e3632f9876dbe22D9dBcDe5F6f23

+Using the testnet contract requires goerli ETH, you can get some from the Goerli Testnet faucet: https://goerlifaucet.com/

 ## Prerequisites